 If you've never used a DSLR or you want a one-size-fits-all camera, you'll love the recently released Nikon D3500.
-You can pick this model up and shoot in auto mode while you learn how to hold a camera and frame a shot properly.
+You can pick this model up and shoot in auto mode while learning how to hold a camera and frame a shot properly.
 Auto mode gives you a point-and-shoot style of shooting that's just right for learning the ins and outs of photography or capturing quick-moving objects.
 When you're ready to move up the learning ladder, the D3500 has more advanced setting options to keep you challenged.

 The D3500 is lightweight enough to go anywhere, yet not so featherweight that it can't balance out a long lens.
-The specs on this model include a 24.2 MP sensor, 1080P HD video, 11 AF points, Bluetooth, Wi-Fi, built-in flash, optical viewfinder, and a bright fixed 3-inch LCD on the rear.
+This model specs include a 24.2 MP sensor, 1080P HD video, 11 AF points, Bluetooth, Wi-Fi, built-in flash, optical viewfinder, and a bright fixed 3-inch LCD on the rear.
 The battery is long-lasting, holding out for about 1,550 clicks, and recharges in less than two hours.
 There's a handful of cool tech tricks in this model, too.
 You can use your smartphone as a remote with the D3500 and instantly upload pics from your camera to your phone over Bluetooth with Nikon's free SnapBridge app, which, for some reason, works smooth as butter with this camera while it stutters on other models.

 - Great for beginners

 - No articulating screen